 Relocation to Toronto, Final Years (1947-1954)

 The Photogelatine Engraving Company, Ltd. completed its move to Toronto in 1947.
 Confirmation of its arrival is provided by the Toronto City Directory 1947.
 The entry in the alphabetical listing reads: “Photogelatine Engraving Co Ltd R S Hooper, pres Robt Church, genl mgr 3551 Danforth av (Scar)”.
-The new single-floor plant, on one-half acres at 3551 Danforth Avenue was beyond the former City Limits, in Scarborough, between Balford and Warden Avenues.
+The new single-floor plant, on one-half acre at 3551 Danforth Avenue was actually in Scarborough (then outside the City of Toronto), between Balford and Warden Avenues.
 It was expected that when up and running in early 1947 “50 new employees will be required to turn out the company’s lines of postcards, view books, folders and calendars.”
 The general manager, Robert Douglas Church (1910-1998), was the son-in-law of Rowley S. Hooper, having married his eldest daughter Betty M. J. Hooper in 1943.

 Table of References